JCox06/VoteMod/README.md

 - If a vote expires or is cancelled by an administrator, then the player will be added to an immune List where they cannot be voted for a certain amount of time.

 ## Disclaimer and info
-This is a small project that I hope to work on.
-I'm going to be honest, although the plugin works I'm not too confident on the quality of my code, in fact not at all!
+This is a small project that I hope to work on and i'm just trying to learn programming.
+I would really appreciate it if you could let me know anything that I could improve on.

-Additionally I'm really annoyed that this requires two other dependencies.
-It's annoying, even if it's not really an issue, it's annoying, to require Vault and a plugin manager, maybe too much?
-I don't know.
-Hopefully this isn't an issue for most people and I myself mostly install Vault and Luckperms the moment I start a new server.

-Also, I genuinely struggled on certain bits of the project, and in fact after completing it I really need to practise some multi threading in Java.

-I also feel as though I would like to add some sort of dependancy injection at some point.

-BUT!!!! if you notice, anything at all that could be improved, please let me know.
-I want this project along with my experience to improve too!
 Thanks.